The Best and Worst Foods For Your Teeth

 Don’t worry!
 We don’t expect you to avoid all of the foods on the “worst” list.
 In fact, there are things you can do to minimize the damage posed by these foods.
 Use fluoride toothpaste twice a day to keep enamel healthy, and floss once daily.
 Rinse your mouth out with water after eating.

 And call us today to set up your next hygiene appointment!
-New York Office Phone Number 212-689-0024.
+Herald Square Dental and The Denture Center Phone Number 212-689-0024.

 Comments are closed.